Irish Exiles (rugby union): IRFU Interprovincial Championship

 Between 1992 and 1993 and 1995–96 the Irish Exiles entered the IRFU Interprovincial Championship.
 Before this Irish diaspora players, including Jim Staples, Simon Geoghegan and John O'Driscoll were usually invited to represent Connacht in the championship.

 Staples and Geoghegan subsequently represented the Exiles and O'Driscoll coached the team.
 Other Ireland internationals to represent the Exiles in the championship included David Curtis, Gary Halpin and Rob Saunders.
 Mat Keenan, a Western Samoa international also played for the Exiles in the competition.

 Interprovincial Championship Record (1992–1996)

 †Matches were played as part of the Irish Interprovincial Rugby Championship.

 Correct as of 9 February 2021.

 Academy

 The Irish Exiles operates as a scouting and recruitment programme for Irish diaspora players interested in playing for the Ireland national rugby union team, the Ireland women's national rugby union team, the Ireland national rugby sevens team and the Ireland women's national rugby sevens team.
 In addition to producing nearly thirty Ireland men's internationals, the Exiles programme has also produced three British and Irish Lions – Simon Easterby, Rob Henderson and Nick Popplewell.
 A number of Irish Exiles players have "slipped through the net" and have subsequently gone on to play for the England national rugby union team.
 These include Kieran Brookes, Paul Doran-Jones and Shane Geraghty.
 Recent graduates of the programme include Rhys Ruddock and Kieran Marmion.

-In 2017 the IRFU attempted to "professionalise" the Exiles and introduced "IQ rugby" to the UK, managed by the High performance unit in Dublin.
-This was initially sold to supplement the Exiles operation, but soon disposed of the large volunteer base and caused a breakdown in long term relationships with areas previously deemed hotbeds of Irish rugby talent.
-This experiment has been viewed by many, both at home and in the UK, as a failure given the lack of players it has produced for age grade, provincial or senior international sides and is currently under review.
-There has been some vexation within the Irish rugby community at the continued funding of IQ rugby, who are deemed to have an excessive operating budget through the 20/21 pandemic, while failing to meet their sole objective.
-At a time when the union and provinces have seen multiple voluntary and compulsory redundancies, there has been an outcry to suspend their operations and use the money help fund the faltering grassroots game in Ireland, who have been hit hard by losses during the pandemic, and fully reinstate the Exiles control of talent identification in the UK which for many years was the envy of both the Scottish and Welsh unions.